Should engineer be a protected title? Yes, as a way to let the public quickly know if someone can safely perform a certain task.

 On that note, most people don’t even know engineers have a licensing board.
 Heck, many engineers don’t even know about licensure themselves.

 Thus, the uphill battle.
-Any governing body would need to try to alter the English language to protect the word.
+Any governing body would need to alter the English language to protect the word “engineer”.

-In America, the title “professional engineer”, abbreviated as PE is legally protected.
+In America, the “professional engineer” title, abbreviated as PE is legally protected.
 The title is for the practice of professional engineering.

 But, this title protection varies from state to state.

-But, anyone can use the title “engineer” without any degree.
+But, any non-degreed person can use the title “engineer” without punishment.
 I’ve heard the following titles before:

 - Candy Engineer